|Ordered||23 Sep 1939|

 1 auxiliary warship sunk, total tonnage 14,650 GRT

-Sunk 4 Aug, 1942 in the Mediterranean south-west of Haifa, in position 32.28N, 34.37E, by depth charges from the British destroyers HMS Sikh and HMS Zulu and the escort destroyers HMS Croome and HMS Tetcott and by depth charges from a British Wellington aircraft (221 Sqdn.).
+Sunk on 4 August 1942 in the Mediterranean Sea south-west of Haifa, in position 32.28N, 34.37E, by depth charges from the British destroyers HMS Sikh and HMS Zulu, the British escort destroyers HMS Croome and HMS Tetcott and a British Wellington aircraft (221 Sqn RAF/M).
 48 survivors (no casualties).

 5 Aug 1941

-Having sunk 2 ships from the heavily escorted convoy SL-81 the boat was attacked in turn by its third intended victim, the British freighter Volturo, which also brought in the escort corvette HMS Zinnia that attempted ramming and fired her guns.
-The boat managed to dive and escape.
+After sinking two ships from the heavily escorted convoy SL 81 the boat was attacked in turn by its third intended victim, the British freighter Volturo, which also brought in the escort corvette HMS Zinnia, which fired on U-372 and made to ram her.
+The boat managed to dive, and escaped unscathed.
 (Sources: Blair, vol 1, page 333)

 12 Aug 1941